Category: Festivals & Events

 Here is a very well-known engraving of the conspirators behind the Gunpowder Plot.
 Some had money, some access, some brains but they were all….ENGLISH…..CATHOLIC….and HATED THE NEW KING.

-The plot was to wipe out the King and his entire court on the opening of the House of Parliament and install his ten year old daughter Elizabeth on the throne to be dominated by a new Catholic power structure.
+The plot was to wipe out the King and his entire court on the opening of the House of Parliament and install his ten-year old daughter Elizabeth on the throne to be dominated by a new Catholic power structure.
 But as in most big moments in history, the Catholic/ Protestant divide may not have been the whole story.

 BBC Scotland Gunpowder Plot

-This clip is just under 6 minutes long but will highlight a totally different dimension of this age old plot.
+This clip is just under 6 minutes long but will highlight a totally different dimension of this age-old plot.
 Just click of the BBC Scotland link above to access and don’t forget to hit the reverse arrow to return to this post.
 If you don’t have viewing time, suffice to say that Neil Oliver puts forth the theory that this plot was nothing short of an attempt at complete ethnic cleansing of Scots in London.
 (I bet you can find those six minutes now, huh?)

 Whatever the motivation be it religious, political, tribal or all of the above, thankfully a serious bloodbath was thwarted.
 (Except for the conspirators who ended up plenty bloody indeed.)
 The immediate legacy of the averted crisis was that as the news of the plot spread people were encouraged to light bonfires to celebrate the King’s foiled assassination, and that an Act of Parliament designated the 5th of November as a day to give thanks to “the joyful day of deliverance” from the near disaster.

-On the first anniversary of the the plot in 1606, a sermon of thanks was held at the court of King James VI & I (later of the King James Bible fame), that was to become the origins of the “Remember, Remember the 5th of November” nursery rhyme.
+On the first anniversary of the plot in 1606, a sermon of thanks was held at the court of King James VI & I (later of the King James Bible fame), that was to become the origins of the “Remember, Remember the 5th of November” nursery rhyme.

 Mask from “V for Vendetta”